SReddy-96/TOP-To-Do-List/README.md

 ## Problems encountered
 - how to update the object.
+- Event listener being called again and again

 ## New skills
 - Using `Object.assign` to assign the new object to the existing object in the array.
+- managing where they event listeners are initially called.

 ## Languages
 - HTML